incognito113/supertracer-3000/README.md

 #### 3. MacOS includes the experimental GPU-based rendering option, which requires metal-cpp.

 > [!WARNING]
 > This mode is experimental and may not work.
-If you want to try to get it working, install this.
+If you want to try to get it working, you must install this.
 Otherwise, it is unnecessary.
 Proceed at your own risk.

 Install metal-cpp on Mac:
 ```bash